FactomProject/factom-docs/wallet/includes/_backup your wallets.md

 <aside class="success"><br>
 By having a backup somewhere safe, if something goes wrong, you can always try again but most importantly, you'll be able to import all your FG addresses and their balances into your new wallet the first time you run it.

-We will explain you how to do that when "we cross that bridge" in the <a href="#run-the-factom-foundation-wallet">Run The Factom Foundation Wallet</a> guide.</a>
+We will explain you how to do that when "we cross that bridge" in the <a href="#run-the-factom-foundation-wallet">Run The Factom Foundation Wallet</a> guide.
 </aside>

 **Backup your Factom Federation (FF) wallet file**